Extending the Biswas--Chatterjee--Sen model with nonconformists and inflexibles: Model

-The results of the modeling opinion with the original BChS model \cite{Biswas_2012} can be summarized as follows: the mean-field (fully connected) model shows a order-disorder phase transition as $p$ exceeds a critical value $p_c$. $p_c$ depends on whether the $\mu$ values are chosen randomly from a discrete set ($-1$ or $+1$) or continuously and uniformly between $-1$ to $+1$. $\mu$ can be also considered as either a quenched or annealed variable which does not affect the results.
+The results of the original BChS model \cite{Biswas_2012} can be summarized as follows: the mean-field (on a fully connected graph and for the discrete version of opinions) model shows a order-disorder phase transition as $p$ exceeds a critical value $p_c$.
+The critical value $p_c$ depends on whether the alignment index values $\mu_{ij}$ are randomly chosen from a discrete set ($-1$ or $+1$) or continuously and uniformly between $-1$ to $+1$.
+The alignment index $\mu_{ij}$ can also be considered as a quenched or annealed variable that does not affect the results.
 The fully connected model was found to belong to the Ising mean-field universality class.
 Later, many variations of the original model had been studied \cite{Biswas_2023}.